-Nick is currently an Honorary Lecturer in Materials at Imperial, having moved to the University of Kent, Canterbury, in 2017 as a Lecturer and Research Fellow of the Royal Commission for the Exhibition of 1851.
+Nick is currently an Honorary Lecturer in Materials at Imperial, having moved to the University of Kent as Lecturer in 2017, and subsequently Durham University as Assistant Professor in 2020.

 Nick joined the Materials Department in October 2014 as an 1851 Research Fellow, and subsequently obtained an Imperial College Research Fellowship.
 His main research focus is the fundamental understanding of oxide ceramics and their interfaces from first-principles quantum mechanical calculations.